Gingerbread Muffins

 • 1/4 teaspoon table salt

-Spoon the batter into the prepared muffin tins and bake for 10 minutes for mini muffins and 20 minutes for regular muffins.
-Remove from the oven and cool 5 minutes before removing from pan.
+BAKE Spoon the batter into the prepared muffin tins.
+Bake for 10 minutes for mini muffins and 20 minutes for regular muffins.

 ALANNA'S TIPS No baking spray?
 No problem.
 Just mix your own, or use this amazing DIY Substitute for Baker's Joy.
 The batter will be quite thin, don't worry, it will bake up just fine.
 The method of mixing the dry ingredients into the wet ingredients is unorthodox but I've used it successfully with cookies and quick breads for many years.
 If you like, however, stir the dry ingredients separately before adding to the butter-molasses mixture.
 For a recent batch, I stirred finely chopped dried apricots into the batter.
 Yummy!
 Currants or raisins would work too.

-Adapted from my cousin Diane's muffin recipe published in our family cookbook
+Adapted from my late cousin Diane's muffin recipe published in our family cookbook back in 2002.

 Shop Your Pantry First